-Civil Commitment is the determination by a court that a person should be detained for a period of either evaluation or treatment, or both, in an inpatient or a less-restrictive setting (RCW 71.05.020).
-The presence of a behavioral health disorder is a prerequisite for civil commitment.
+Civil Commitment means the determination by a court that a person should be detained for a period of either evaluation or treatment, or both, in an inpatient or a less restrictive setting (RCW 71.05.020).
+The presence of a mental disorder is a prerequisite for civil commitment.
 Other criteria frequently include dangerous behavior toward self or others, grave disability, and the need for treatment.
-Involuntary commitment under RCW 71.05 is a civil proceeding and is not part of the criminal court system.

-6.2 Felony Conversions
+6.2 Felony Conversions (Felony Flips)

-A "felony conversion" is when a defendant's felony charges are dismissed and a civil commitment is pursued.
+A "Felony Flip" is when a defendant's felony charges are dismissed and a civil commitment is pursued.
 A court may dismiss criminal charges due to the lack of competence.
-The person is then sent to the state psychiatric hospital to be evaluated to determine if they meet criteria under RCW 71.05 for civil commitment to the hospital due to their mental illness.
-Pursuant to RCW 10.77.086(4) charges are dismissed without prejudice, allowing the court to re-charge the person in the future, if they are later determined to have regained competency.
+The individual is then sent to the state psychiatric hospital to be evaluated to determine if the individual meets criteria under RCW 71.05 for civil commitment to the hospital due to their mental illness.
+Pursuant to RCW 10.77.086(4) charges are dismissed without prejudice, allowing the court to re-charge the individual in the future, if the individual is later determined to have regained competency.